oilbhe/52167-programming-and-scripting-Exercises/README.md

 # 52167-programming-and-scripting-Exercises

-Exercises 1 & 2.doc contains the Python script I used to complete excerses 1 & 2 from Topics 1 and 2 and the ord() function.
+Exercise 1 & 2.docx contains the Python script I used to complete excerses 1 & 2 from Topics 1 and 2, and the ord() function.

+Exercise 3.docx contains the Python script for the Collatz conjecture.